oroinc/documentation/user_guide/email_template.rst

 Email Templates
 ===============

-Email templates are automatically personalized Email patterns.
+Email templates are automatically personalized E-mail patterns.
 For example, you can make a single template that welcomes {username} and each of your subscribers will get a mail send specifically to them.

 The articles describes the ways to create and manage Email templates.